rnewson/couchdb-lucene/README.md

 <h1>Configure couchdb-lucene</h1>

-From 0.5 onwards, couchdb-lucene runs in a single, standalone JVM.
+couchdb-lucene runs in a single, standalone JVM.
 As such, you can choose to locate your couchdb-lucene server on a different machine to couchdb if you wish, or keep it on the same machine, it's your call.

 <ol>
 <li>Unzip the couchdb-lucene zip file.